UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

 version 1 of the guidelines (and it occasionally appears in the release 1.1 of the data), there is a community consensus that we want to avoid it.
 So we cannot use the grandparent solution, at least not in the top level of the tree.

+### An empty `NULL` node

+It is possible to insert an empty node that represents the elided word.
+The orphans are then attached to this empty node and all relations can keep their labels.
+We do not do this in the current version of UD but it is used e.g. in the Hindi treebank, in the Russian treebank and elswhere.
+Instead of the word forms, these nodes are often labeled `NULL`, in SynTagRus they are called `#Fantom`, elsewhere there may be just an underscore `_` representing an empty word.

+While this is the most expressive mechanism, it also postulates content for which there is no direct evidence in the sentence.
+Hence we should be careful and the introduction of `NULL` nodes should be restricted.
+The situation in which they are most needed is when there are several orphans and it is not clear whether and which of them could be promoted to the head position.

+There are concerns about the influence of `NULL` nodes on parsing (a parser now has to learn where to introduce a `NULL` node in the input sentence).
+Also, some people believe that a structure with empty nodes is less intuitive for users lacking linguistic background (but other people think the opposite, and we are not aware of studies that would measure intuitivity :-)).